pambrose/history-walk/README.md

 ### Running

-* frontendRun - Starts a webpack dev server on port 3000
+* jsRun - Starts a webpack dev server on port 3000
-* backendRun - Starts a dev server on port 8080
+* jvmRun - Starts a dev server on port 8080

 ### Packaging